DongjinSeoAP/DongjinSeoAP.github.io/content/authors/admin/_index.md

 ---
 ## About Me

-Dongjin Seo is a PhD student at Yale University.
-His research interests include scientific machine learning, foundation models for physical systems, and inverse design of photonic structures.
-He has a dream of contributing to the world with technology to make it a better place.
+I am a PhD student at Yale University supervised by Professor [Logan G. Wright](https://www.lgwrightlab.com/).
+My research interests include scientific machine learning, foundation models for physical systems, and inverse design of photonic structures.
+I have a dream of contributing to the world with technology to make it a better place.